rsta2/circle-docs/docs/subsystems/tcp-ip-networking.rst

 .. cpp:class:: CHTTPDaemon : public CTask

 	This class implements a simple HTTP server as a task.
-You have to derive a user class from it, overwrite the virtual methods and create it using the ``new`` operator to start it.
+You have to derive a user class from it, override the virtual methods and create it using the ``new`` operator to start it.

 .. note::